-“Throw in another sex scene!” said the guy who was betaing (is that a word?) my book.
+“Throw in another sex scene!” said the guy who was betaing (is that a word?) my most recent book.
 Then he added: “You know you want to!”

 Well, actually I didn’t want to.
 Not because I don’t like writing sex scenes between my characters, because I do.
 These guys love each other, or are well on their way to loving each other and I want them to show it!
 But I don’t think the point to gay romance is two guys (or more) clawing at each other every other paragraph.
 I don’t write erotica.
 I write romance.